aphernandez13/readMe/readmeExample/readme.md

 - [Test](#tests)
 - [Questions](#questions)
 ## Installation:
-the instructions are pretty easy to install.
+instructions are very easy
 ## Usage:
-very good
+usage for this project is good because almost everyone includes a readme on their project
 ## Contributing:
-anyone can contribute to this project.
+any one can contribute to this project just get ahold of me
 ## Questions
-If you have any questions, please feel free to email me at lskjdsk or take a look at my github page: https://github.com/lskjsla
+If you have any questions, please feel free to email me at alfredo@gmail or take a look at my github page: https://github.com/alfredo@github